 This gives companies using Domo a way to pull data from Salesforce, Square, Facebook, Shopify, and many other applications that they use to gain insight on their customers, sales, or product inventory.
 For instance, Domo users who are merchants can extract data from their Shopify point-of-sale and e-commerce software, which is used to manage online stores.
 The extracted information can be used to generate reports and spot trends in real-time, such as in product performance, which can be shared to any device used by the company.

 In March, Domo announced Mr. Roboto, a set of new features for the platform that draw upon AI, machine learning, and predictive analytics.
 The expectation is for Mr. Roboto to offer recommendations and insights to decision makers at companies.
-Once these features are rolled out, expected in late spring 2017, the platform is supposed to issue new alerts and notifications for significant changes, such as the detection of anomalies or new patterns in data.
+Once these features are rolled out, expected in late spring 2017, the platform is supposed to issue new alerts and notifications for significant changes, such as the detection of anomalies or new patterns in data (similar to approaches used in cyber security already).

 Detecting these changes and patterns is expected to fuel the predictive analytics side of Mr. Roboto and help companies predict the return on investment for marketing in real-time, customer churn, and sales forecasts.